matthewmcvickar/taskpaper-month-generator/README.md

 Go to the **[TaskPaper Month Generator](http://matthewmcvickar.github.io/taskpaper-month-generator)**.

 To add tasks to a day, enter the day number, start a new line, and list each new task on a new line, like you would in TaskPaper.
 Start a new line and press `Tab` to start an indented note.
-Colons after day names are not required, but can be used.
-Same goes for dashes in front of tasks.
+(TaskPaper syntax—that is, colons after day names and dashes in front of tasks—is not necessary.)

 ### Example